Sign the Open Letter

 In the UK, there are persistent inequalities in baby loss by ethnicity.
 These are particularly striking when you compare rates of baby loss for Black and Asian families with those of white families.

-In 2021, Black babies were over twice as likely to be stillborn compared with white babies – and Asian babies were over 50% more likely to be stillborn.
-Black and Asian babies are also more likely to die shortly after birth compared with white babies.
+In 2022, Black babies were over twice as likely to be stillborn compared with white babies – and Asian babies were almost 50% more likely to be stillborn.
+Black and Asian babies are also over 50% more likely to die shortly after birth compared with white babies.
+Read the full MMBRACE-UK stats on inequalities in baby deaths.

 This is unacceptable.
 No baby should have an increased risk of dying because of their race or ethnicity.
 We must end this.